hello-robot/stretch_tutorials/ros1/example_9.md

         A function that defines the teleoperation command based on the voice command.
         :param self: The self reference.

-        :returns command: A dictionary type.
+        :returns command: A dictionary type that contains the type of base motion.
         """
         command = None
         if self.voice_command == 'forward':